VernonGrant/gnu-c-language-manual/markdown/Basic-Integers.md

 `signed char`

 -   One byte (8 bits).
-This integer type is used mainly for integers that represent characters, as part of arrays or other data structures.
+This integer type is used mainly for integers that represent characters, usually as elements of arrays or fields of other data structures.

 `short`\
 `short int`